 The logic of your peers you have to collaborate with in economic evaluations

 The geological probability theory and probability of success in exploration - Components of the geological probability - Play and prospect models - Probability of Success (POS) in prospect mapping, prospect drilling and in appraisal

-The expected net present value - Conjugate cash-flows and probabilities of success - Expected value or value of the game? - The value of the yet-to-find
+The expected net present value and the expected monetary value - Conjugate cash-flows and probabilities of success - Expected value or value of the game? - The value of the yet-to-find